Complete convergence theorem for a two-level contact process: Graphical representation

-All these events are recorded by arrows and symbols in $\mathbb{Z} ^d \times [0, +\infty)$.
-Whenever an arrival of $\gamma_{x, y}(t)$ occurs, we draw an arrow from $(x,t)$ to $(y,t)$ in the graphical representation if $x, y\in A_t$, representing the birth of the fleas at $y$.
-Whenever an arrival of $\delta_x (t)$ occurs, we put a star symbol at $(x,t)$ in the graphical representation if $x$ is not occupied by an animal at time $t$, representing the death of fleas.
+All these events are marked by arrows and symbols in $\mathbb{Z} ^d \times [0, +\infty)$.
+Whenever an arrival of $\gamma_{x, y}(t)$ occurs, we draw an arrow from $(x,t)$ to $(y,t)$ in the graphical representation if $x, y\in A_t$, representing the possible birth of the fleas at $y$.
+Whenever an arrival of $\delta_x (t)$ occurs, we put an ``*'' at $(x,t)$ in the graphical representation if $x$ is not occupied by an animal at time $t$, representing the death of fleas, if there are any.